 What's on offer at the Toowoomba campus

 Our Toowoomba campus boasts modern learning amenities and state-of-the-art training facilities that simulate real workplaces.
-It offers a comprehensive range of study areas including aged care, agriculture, automotive, building, business, child care, community services, crime and justice, electrotechnology, engineering, general education, graphic design, hairdressing and beauty, horticulture, hospitality and cookery, IT, nursing, photography, and resources and mining.
+It offers a comprehensive range of study areas including aged care, agriculture, trades, business, child care, community services, crime and justice, education, hairdressing and beauty, horticulture, hospitality, cookery, information technology and nursing.

 Facilities and services

 - Automotive and engineering workshops